 The lead-crime connection hypothesis

-During the 1960s and 1970s, lead was added to the gasoline used by vehicles and it subsequently ended up in the atmosphere.
-Kids growing in these decades were more exposed to lead (inhaling it from the air) and since this metal is known for causing changes in behavioral patterns, researchers believe that it might have provoked a substantial increase in crime rate.
+During the 1960s and 1970s, lead was added to the gasoline used by vehicles and ended up in the atmosphere.
+Kids growing up in these decades were more exposed to lead (inhaling it from the air).
+Since this metal is known for causing behavioral patterns changes, researchers believe it provoked a substantial increase in the crime rate.

-However, a significant decrease in crime rate occurred between 1994 and 2004 and it might be attributed to a drasticreduction of lead exposure among children.
-This happened mainly because fuels were manufactured without pollutants such as lead since the 1980s, and its quantity in the breathable air was heavily reduced.
+However, a significant decrease in crime rate occurred between 1994 and 2004, which might be attributed to a drastic reduction in lead exposure among children.
+This happened mainly because fuels were manufactured without pollutants such as lead since the 1980s, and their quantity in breathable air was heavily reduced.

 Lead treatment and prevention options

 A urine specimen is required to determine the lead levels in a person’s body.
-Depending on the results, doctors can recommend certain treatment options to eliminate lead content as well as preventing additional exposure.
+Depending on the results, doctors can recommend specific treatment options to eliminate lead content and prevent additional exposure.

 · Water filtration systems can purify tap water and eliminate most lead content as well as other pollutants